ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

 This versatile setup ensures the modem's applicability across a wide range of operational scenarios, from desktop-based ground control systems to mobile field deployments.

-### Purchasing Information

-The device can be purchased from [ThunderFly s.r.o.](https://www.thunderfly.cz/).
-Contact us by email at sale@thunderfly.cz for a commercial quotation or shop directly in [Tindie store](https://www.tindie.com/products/34682/).
-We are designers of this modem and therefore have full control of the modem construction and design.
-This gives us the ability to react even on non-standard requests for modification or functions.

 ### Frequency Options

-ThunderFly typically configures the TFSIK01A modem for the 433 MHz band.
-For alternative frequency operations, ThunderFly can customize the modem to meet specific requirements.
-For detailed information on frequency adjustments, contact ThunderFly directly at [info@thunderfly.cz](mailto:info@thunderfly.cz).
+ThunderFly typically configures the TFSIK01A modem for the 433 and 868 MHz bands.
+For alternative frequency requests, ThunderFly can customize the modem to meet specific applications.
+For detailed information on frequency adjustments, contact ThunderFly directly at [sale@thunderfly.cz](mailto:sale@thunderfly.cz).

 {: .important }
 Always verify the modem's compliance with local regulations and laws concerning frequency and transmitting power for operation before use.
 Confirm the necessity for any operational permissions or licenses within your jurisdiction.